SpreadsheetGear/SpreadsheetGearExplorerSamples/SamplesLibrary/Files/ExplorerIntro.md

 The samples in Windows Forms Explorer, WPF Explorer and Web Explorer demonstrate a wide variety of APIs and features offered by the following SpreadsheetGear products:

 *   **SpreadsheetGear Engine for .NET** - the primary SpreadsheetGear library that provides a core set of APIs to read, write, manipulate and calculate workbooks, build charts, format worksheets and cells, and more.
-*   **SpreadsheetGear for Windows** - builds on the SpreadsheetGear Engine for .NET to add powerful Excel-compatible viewing, editing, formatting, calculating, filtering, sorting, charting, printing and more to your Windows Forms and WPF applications with the easy-to-use WorkbookView and FormulaBar controls.
+*   **SpreadsheetGear for Windows** - builds on the capabilities of SpreadsheetGear Engine for .NET to add powerful Excel-compatible viewing, editing, formatting, calculating, filtering, sorting, charting, printing and more to your Windows Forms and WPF applications with the easy-to-use WorkbookView and FormulaBar controls.

 Learn more about these products on our [Features Page](https://www.spreadsheetgear.com/products/spreadsheetgear.net.aspx) and more details on their diffences on our [Comparison Page](https://www.spreadsheetgear.com/products/compare.aspx).